Henderson Pavilion

 The Henderson Pavilion was an amphitheater in Henderson, Nevada used primarily for music performances.
 It opened on September 27, 2002.
 The project was funded through a parks and recreation bond approved by voters in 1997.

 The Henderson Pavilion was known for its 40000 sqft canopy style roof.
 This allowed for the feeling of both being inside and outdoors at the same time.

 The Henderson Pavilion was the largest open-air amphitheater in Nevada and the first of its kind in Southern Nevada.

 The Henderson Pavilion was owned by the City of Henderson and was the home of the Henderson Symphony Orchestra, and the host of many of musical events each year.

-It was located at 200 South Green Valley Parkway, Henderson, Nevada 89012, south of the I-215 freeway and the Green Valley Ranch.
+It was located at 200 South Green Valley Parkway, Henderson, Nevada 89012, south of the I-215 freeway and Green Valley Ranch.

 The box office was located inside the Henderson Multigenerational Center just adjacent to the venue at 250 South Green Valley Parkway.

-The pavilion was torn down in August 2020 and replaced by the Dollar Loan Center, now Lee's Family Forum, which houses the Henderson Silver Knights of the American Hockey League, affiliate of the Vegas Golden Knights of the National Hockey League.
+The pavilion was torn down on August 24, 2020 and replaced by the Dollar Loan Center, now Lee's Family Forum, which houses the Henderson Silver Knights of the American Hockey League, affiliate of the Vegas Golden Knights of the National Hockey League.